Web Notes ULB/VUB

 A lot of network applications at the university require you to log on with a username (NetID) and a password.
 You can change your password, or reset it in case you have forgotten it, through PAM, the Personal Account Manager.

 You can change your password yourself by logging on onto the Personal Account Manager with your NetID (login) and current password.

-Warning: if you have forgotten your password AND the answer to the question, you will have to come to the Computing Centre to get a new password.
+Warning: if you have forgotten your password AND the answer to the question, you will have to come to the Shared ICT Services Centre (SISC) to get a new password.

 Suggestions when having logon issues

 If you continue having problems to log on onto an application, here are a couple of suggestions: